73rhodes/dclassify/README.md

 dclassify is a Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique probablility-of-absence optimisation.
-In testing this optimisation has led to a ~10% improvement in correctness over conventional binary classifier.
+In testing this optimisation has led to a ~10% improvement in correctness over conventional binary classifiers.
 It is mainly intended for classifying items based on a finite set of characteristics, rather than for language processing.

 General-purpose Document and DataSet classes are provided for training and test data sets.

-If the applyInverse optimization is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
+If the applyInverse optimisation is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
 This is unconventional but produces better results particularly when working with smaller vocabularies.
 Its especially well-suited for classifying items based on a limited